Missouri State Income Tax

 e-Filing: Submit Your Missouri Tax Return Online

-You can save time and money by electronically filing your Missouri income tax directly with the Department of Revenue .
+You can save time and money by electronically filing your Missouri income tax directly with the .
 Benefits of e-Filing your Missouri tax return include instant submission, error checking, and faster refund response times.
 Most tax preparers can electronically file your return for you, or you can do it yourself using free or paid income tax software, like the examples listed below.

 To e-file your Missouri and Federal income tax returns, you need a piece of tax software that is certified for eFile by the IRS.
 While most in-depth tax software charges a fee, there are several free options available through the states, and simple versions are also offered free of charge by most tax software companies.